jungjanos/Movie-Tracker/README.md

 # Branches

 * **Architecture-refactorings** (default) : repaying technical debt and the current push for a clean layering with loosely coupled assemblies.
 Some of the tests might be temporarily broken.
-* **master** : stable, throughly tested, all features and tests work, releases come from this branch.
-All build configurations work.
-All releases come from this branch
+* **master** : stable, throughly tested, all features and tests work for all build configurations.
+Releases come from this branch.

 # Distribution